 Festivals & Events

-Karatsu in Saga Prefecture has been holding an autumn festival to celebrate bountiful harvests for over 400 years.
-The Karatsu Kunchi Festival is a massive three-day parade at the beginning of November featuring huge floats known as hikiyama being pulled through town and eventually from Karatsu Shrine to Nishino Beach.
+Karatsu in Saga Prefecture has been holding an autumn festival to celebrate bountiful harvests since the Edo period (1603-1867).
+The Karatsu Kunchi Festival is a massive three-day parade at the beginning of November featuring huge floats known as hikiyama toured through town and eventually from Karatsu Shrine to Nishino Beach.

 The floats include a killer whale and the legendary Urashima Taro—a fisherman who was Japan's version of Rip Van Winkle.